nasa/cumulus-docs/docs/deploy_existing.md

       $ npm run build

-**Note** : If you get an error from this about Problem clearing the cache: EACCES: permission denied, rmdir '/tmp/gulp-cache/default', this probably means the files at that location, and/or the folder, are owned by someone else.
+**Note** : If you get an error from this about __Problem clearing the cache: EACCES: permission denied, rmdir '/tmp/gulp-cache/default'__, this probably means the files at that location, and/or the folder, are owned by someone else (or some other factor prevents you from writing there).
 A dirty workaround for this is to edit the file `cumulus-dashboard/node_modules/gulp-cache/index.js` and alter the value of the line `var fileCache = new Cache({cacheDirName: 'gulp-cache'});` to something like, say, `var fileCache = new Cache({cacheDirName: '<prefix>-cache'});`.
-Now gulp-cache will be able to write to /tmp/<prefix>-cache/default, and the error should go away.
+Now gulp-cache will be able to write to `/tmp/<prefix>-cache/default`, and the error should go away.

-##r Dashboard Deployment
+##Dashboard Deployment

-**In order to deploy the dashboard, unless your deployment user already has elevated privileges, you will have to reload/re-export the environment variables for your AWS 'admin' user's account (the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY_ID, and AWS_REGION).
-If you do not do this, you will see error messages complaining about "Upload Failed....access denied."
+**In order to deploy the dashboard, unless your deployment user already has elevated privileges, you will have to reload/re-export the environment variables for your AWS 'admin' user's account** (the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY_ID, and AWS_REGION). __If you do not do this, you will see error messages complaining about "Upload Failed....access denied."__

-**Source the higher-privileged AWS user credential set, then deploy dashboard to s3 bucket from the `cumulus-dashboard` directory:
+**Source the higher-privileged AWS user credential set, then deploy dashboard to s3 bucket from the `cumulus-dashboard` directory:**

       $ aws s3 sync dist s3://<prefix>-dashboard --acl public-read